RyanFin/GoSimpleBank/README.md

 Connect to the running gRPC server with this command:
     - `$ evans --host localhost --port 9090 -r repl`

-Running `> show service` in the Evans shell will display a table of the available RPCs that are hosted by the server.
+#### Fixing Issue displaying RPCs in the Evans shell
+Running `> show service` in the Evans shell initially failed to display my RPCs 'CreateUser' and 'LoginUser' in the shell window.
+The solution to this issue was to run `$ show package` to display the packages that have been loaded by Evans, you should see `pb` which contains the RPCs.
+You then set the pb package by running `$ package pb`.
+This selection fixes the issue, and you can now run `$ show service` to display all of my RPCs.
+You then need to set the SimpleBank service with `$ service SimpleBank`.

+TLDR: `$ package pb` -> `$ service SimpleBank`